-Students may study for a PhD degree in architecture, landscape architecture, or urban planning.
-These three degrees are administered by a committee of the Faculty of Arts and Sciences in cooperation with the Faculty of Design.
+Students may study for a PhD degree in architecture, landscape architecture, and urban planning.
+The program is jointly administered by a committee of the Faculty of Arts and Sciences in cooperation with the Faculty of Design.
 The program is intended for persons who wish to enter teaching and advanced research careers in the history and theory of architecture, landscape architecture, and urban form from antiquity to the present; or the analysis and development of cities, landscapes and regions with emphasis on social, economic, ecological, transportation and infrastructural systems.
 (The PhD program does not prepare students for licensing as design practitioners in any of these fields.
-For information on professional masters' programs, please contact the Admissions Office.)
+For information on professional masters’ programs, please contact the Admissions Office.)

 Two years of full-time study while registered in the Graduate School of Arts and Sciences are required.